silentwhaleluo/Database-Notes/Data_Modeling.md

 	2. When changes required are huge around or over 80%

 ## Data Integrity
+Data integrity is the maintenance of, and the assurance of the accuracy and consistency of, data over its entire life-cycle,[1] and is a critical aspect to the design, implementation and usage of any system which stores, processes, or retrieves data.
 It refers to maintenance of data quality standards according to business needs/rules including the rules defined by the domain (industry) or governing authorities.

 1. Entity Level